VITA

 Abstract Period

-Aside from his early and brief abstract period between 1952 and 1953, the German artist consistently incorporated representational references into his works.
-These references were often processed within larger thematic complexes such as ‘Hunters and Hunted,’ ‘boat people,’ ‘the German dream,’ or ‘Que pasa.’
+Apart from his early and brief abstract period between 1952 and 1953, the German artist always used representational references in his works, which he processed in larger thematic complexes such as “Hunters and Hunted,” “boat people,” “the German dream,” or “Que pasa.”

 Spain and Italy

-In search of a free, expansive landscape to provide a contrast to city life, the German artist turned to southern Spain in the mid-1950s and then, a decade later, to the island of Elba.
+In search of a free, wide landscape that should offer him a balance to city life, the German artist turned to the southern Spain in the mid-1950s and a decade later to the island of Elba.

 Berlin Paintings

-Oppermann’s early work reflects a deep engagement with the political and social challenges of his era.
-Until 1985, his main theme was the city of Berlin within its historical-German context, exploring the contemporary political conflicts that confronted the city.
+Oppermann’s work initially documents an in-depth engagement with the political and social problems of his time.
+The main theme until 1985 is the city of Berlin in its historical-German context and the current political conflicts with which the city was confronted.

 Humanistic-Christian Approach